 Step #2: Try Again with Vinegar or Acid

-The fix is quite simple; all you’ll need is to add some sort of acid in with the boiling pan water.
+Some aluminum pans may give you a difficult time if you haven’t cleaned them before.
+For an easy fix, just add some sort of acid in with the boiling pan water.
 You can use white vinegar, cream of tartar, lemon juice, lime juice, tomato, or even chopped apples.
-Add one of the above ingredients to the water for ~15 minutes and then attempt to remove the food again.
+Add one of the above ingredients to the water for approximately 15 minutes and then attempt to remove the food again.

 Step #3: Opt for Fine-Grade Steel Wool